philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 }
 ```

-If you open [demo #3](https://philipwalton.github.io/talks/2016-12-02/demos/3/) and paste the above code into the JavaScript console (which defines the function), you'll then be able to run the following code to get the full CSS text:
+If you open [demo #3](https://philipwalton.github.io/talks/2016-12-02/demos/3/) and paste the above code into the JavaScript console to define the `getPageStyles()` function, you'll then be able to run the code below to log the full CSS text:

 ```js
 getPageStyles().then((cssText) => {